EOEPCA/deployment-guide/docs/eoepca/identity-service.md

 The _Identity Service_ provides the platform _Authorization Server_ for authenticated user identity and request authorization.

+_Identity Service_ is composed of:
+- **Keycloak** - IAM solution which Identity Service relies on.
+- **Postgres DB** - Database to store Keycloak's data.
+- **Identity API** - API with endpoints to create clients and protect resources for applications using that client.
+Uses a keycloak python client which sends requests to Keycloak API.
+- **Identity API Gatekeeper** - Authorization proxy used to enforce authorization access policies to the Identity API.
+A gatekeeper should be configured and launched for each application that wishes to be protected by access policies.

 ## Helm Chart

 The _Identity Service_ is deployed via the `identity-service` helm chart from the [EOEPCA Helm Chart Repository](https://eoepca.github.io/helm-charts).